- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 On the border, everyone was gone.
 We entered to Poland easily at 5:15pm GMT+2.
 Our one-day trip journey to Uznanian National Park from Wołosate was over.
 Unfortunately, we didn’t realize, that in Wołosate was so bitterly cold!
 To car park left about 20 min.
 I guess.

 On our way to Wołosate we made a nice conversation with a Romanian guy, who missed the road and was asking about some directions.
-Afterwards, he was talking about Transilvania, Przemyśl and something about Hungarians.
-The discussion was lovely, although we were in a rush, because it started raining.
+Afterward, he was talking about Transilvania, Przemyśl and something about Hungarians.
+The discussion was lovely, although we were in a rush because it started raining.

 Fortunately, we weren’t much wet, when sat in the car again.
 Though the weather was the same dull as in the morning.
 It was about 6:30pm GMT+2 when we set in a return way.

 3. HOW TO GET THERE?